tweag/kernmantle/kernmantle/README.md

 ## To build

-Recommended way is to use nix.
-Run `nix-shell` and in the shell just run `cabal new-build`.
-Stack config might not be up to date.
+Recommended way is to use stack.
+Nix config might not be up to date.

 ## Why yet another effects library??